Carers Trust Wales

-Over the last 18 months Carers Trust Wales has developed and delivered campaigns, such as Time to be Heard (see below video) to ensure that carers have their voices heard.
-Carers Trust are instrumental in creating the momentum for and the development of a Ministerial Advisory Group for Carers which provided expert evidence to the Welsh Government and a number of Assembly Committees on a range of issues including loneliness and isolation, the cost of caring for an ageing population and the Dementia Action Plan.
-This has successfully secured additional funding for carers and carers services including additional funding for respite care and the ring-fencing of funding for projects relating to carers as part of the Integrated Care Fund (ICF).
-Carers Trust have are supporting the implementation of the Social Services and Well-being (Wales) Act 2014, through the development of resources and the delivery of training for professionals.
+Over the last 18 months Carers Trust Wales has developed and delivered campaigns, such as Time to be Heard (see below video) to ensure that carers have their voices heard; designed toolkits for public sector to encourage carer recognition and involvement such as the Young Carers in Schools Programme and The Triangle of Care as well as practical resources for carers on topics such as medicines management and dementia.
+Carers Trust were instrumental in creating the momentum for and the development of a Ministerial Advisory Group for Carers which will provide expert evidence to the Welsh Government and a number of Assembly Committees on a range of issues including loneliness and isolation, the cost of caring for an ageing population and the Dementia Action Plan.
+Our work, as part of the Wales Alliance (?)has successfully secured additional funding for carers and carers services including additional funding for respite care and the ring-fencing of funding for projects relating to carers as part of the Integrated Care Fund (ICF).
+Carers Trust have also supported the implementation of the Social Services and Well-being (Wales) Act 2014, through the development of resources and the delivery of training for professionals.

 Target client group(s):